-How Your Owner’s Salary Affects the Purchase Price of Your Business
+Owner’s Salary Affects the Purchase Price of Businesses

-If you’re a business owner, you may choose to pay yourself a salary.
+Many business owners choose to pay themselves (or their spouses) a salary.
 ‘Salary’ refers to wages received as a W2 employee of the company.
 In and of itself, this should never pose a problem when it comes time to selling your business.
-Martin at Five Star Business Broker of Palm Beach County is constantly surprised how many buyers do not understand that salary paid to an owner (or an owner’s spouse) is very much different than salary paid to anyone else.
+Still, many buyers do not understand that salary paid to an owner (or an owner’s spouse) is very much different than salary paid to anyone else.
 It is crucial that buyers of business are educated by the business broker as to how and why an owner’s salary is generally considered to be a part of the total profits or ‘adjusted owner benefit’ by which the business is valued.

 Owner’s Salary Is Usually An Owner Benefit When Valuing Your Business

-The owner’s salary is usually characterized as an ‘owner benefit’ simply because it is of direct benefit to the owner.
-It is not a cost of the business that a buyer would face if he or she were working in the business in a similar way as the seller.
+The owner’s salary is usually characterized as an ‘owner benefit’ simply because it is of direct economic benefit to the owner.
+The owner’s salary is not a cost that the buyer (after purchasing the business) would face if he or she were working in the business in a similar way as the seller.
 Rather, it is of direct economic benefit to the seller and would remain so for the buyer.
-Hence the owner’s salary is normally characterized as being actual business profits of the business for purposes of selling one’s business.
+Hence the owner’s salary is normally characterized as being part of the actual business profits (or adjusted owner benefit).

-When The Owner’s Salary Not Considered An Owner Benefit
+When The Owner’s Salary Is Not Considered An Owner Benefit

-- First, an owner may have a highly specialized skill and derive a salary from the business by using this skill.
+- Some business owners possess a highly specialized skill and derive a salary from the business by using this skill.

-- Thus, the cost of hiring someone to replace the seller-designer must be accounted for when calculating the owner’s salary and the owner benefit.
+- Thus, the replacement cost of hiring someone else to replace the seller-designer must be accounted for when calculating the owner’s salary and the owner benefit.

-- In many cases (such as a plumbing or electric company), the salary of a working owner who works in specific trade is still properly characterized as owner benefit because the seller knows that the only realistic buyer is someone already working in that specific trade.
+- In many industries (such as small plumbing or electric companies), the salary of a working owner who has specific skill sets is still properly characterized as owner benefit.

 When Both Spouses Are Working Owners The Business Valuation May Differ

-There are many situations where an owner and their spouse both are paid salaries and both are actually working in the business.
-In that situation, it may not be appropriate to characterize both salaries as owner benefit.
+There are many situations where an owner and their spouse both are paid salaries while both actively work in the business.
+In that situation, it may not be appropriate to characterize both salaries as a part of owner benefit.
 Buyers would not be expected to work ‘two’ jobs.
-The seller should know that a buyer for his or her business may not have a spouse who is willing or able to perform the duties of the seller’s spouse.
+The seller should know that a buyer may not have a spouse who is willing or able to perform the duties of the seller’s spouse.
 Doing so would not be a reasonable expectation.

 Must Deduct Replacement Cost of One Spouse When Calculating Business Valuation

 Let’s say a husband and wife own a small restaurant.
 Let’s further say that the husband supervises the kitchen and the wife is the unofficial ‘hostess’ who makes small talk with the customers and generally keeps an eye on things.
 Here, a seller would reasonably expect that another ‘husband and wife’ team would be the only logical buyer of the restaurant.
-Small ‘mom and pop’ restaurants frequently are set up in such a manner, and people in the industry know that.
+Small ‘mom and pop’ restaurants frequently are set up in such a manner.

 Buyer Ultimately Uses Their Own Valuation When Buying A Business

 Ultimately, a buyer may use any business valuation method he or she so desires.
 After all, let’s remember that each party to the deal is ultimately in charge!
-A buyer may not want to replace the owner (or two owners if it’s the aforementioned husband-wife team) and may want to be absentee or partially absentee.
+A buyer may not want to replace the owner (or two owners if it’s the aforementioned husband-wife team), and instead prefer to be an absentee owner.
 The buyer’s valuation of the business will thus go down because the buyer would have to face replacement costs for the working owner(s).